-- Remove the new printhead and cartridges from the plastic packaging.CAUTION:Do not touch the electrical contacts or the nozzles.
-Touching these areas can cause electrical failures or print quality problems.
+- Remove the new printhead and cartridges from the plastic package.CAUTION:Do not touch the electrical contacts or the nozzles on the printhead, which might cause electrical failures or print quality problems.

-- Grasp the printhead on both sides with the electrical contacts facing the rear of the printer, and then insert the printhead into the carriage.
+- Grasp the printhead on both sides with the electrical contacts towards the rear of the printer, and then insert the printhead into the carriage.

 - Carefully lower the latch handle on the carriage.

 Follow these steps to insert the new cartridges.

 Important : To avoid startup failures, HP recommends that you use the new cartridges that came with the new printhead.